-Students should ideally gain a grade 7 or above in Mathematics and in a humanity at GCSE or IGCSE.
+Students should ideally gain a grade 7 or above in Mathematics and in a humanities subject at (I)GCSE.
 This is a demanding and analytical subject but also a stimulating one.
 An interest in economic issues is essential and students must actively follow the economic and business news.